sapa-denis/PayDay/README.md

 * SwiftLint for code style

 ## Questions
-1. I spent at least 84h to implement all parts of architecture.
+1. I spent about 5-6 days to implement all parts of architecture.
 I would add validation in SingIn / SignUp modules
 2. The moust important feature in latest Swift version is Combine.
 But I cant use it in this project, because deployment target is iOS 12.
 3. To track down a performance issue in production I would use Firebase system.
 I have experience in integration and work with this framework.